Driveiei/Skerby-Game/README.md

      }
  ```

-  - 'Make .jar file' => use to merge all java classes and images file to be a file that can use to run the application.
+  - `Make .jar file` => use to merge all java classes and images file to be a file that can use to run the application.